Web Theoi

 Horses of Erekhtheus

-XANTHOS & PODARKES were two immortal horses which the Athenian King Erekhtheus received from Boreas, god of the north wind, as the bride-price for his daughter Oreithyia.
+THE HIPPOI EREKTHEIOI (Horses of Erechtheus) were two immortal horses possessed by the Athenian King Erekhtheus.
+He received them from Boreas, god of the north-wind, as a bride price for his daughter Oreithyia.
+The steeds were named Xanthos and Podarkes.

 PARENTS